Ford posts higher profit but faces pressure in U.S.

 "It sort of foreshadows what we will see in 2014," he said.
 "North America is going through a churn, and international operations are not going to be strong enough to offset that."

-Ford's net income in the fourth quarter rose to $3 billion, or 74 cents a share, from almost $1.6 billion, or 40 cents a share, a year earlier.
+Ford's net income in the fourth quarter rose to $3 billion (1 billion pounds), or 74 cents a share, from almost $1.6 billion (965.6 million pounds), or 40 cents a share, a year earlier.

-The results included a $2.1 billion gain from the addition of deferred tax assets to the balance sheet, as well as charges of $311 million for last year's pension buyouts and plant closures in Europe.
+The results included a $2.1 billion (1.2 billion pounds) gain from the addition of deferred tax assets to the balance sheet, as well as charges of $311 million (187 million pounds) for last year's pension buyouts and plant closures in Europe.

 Excluding one-time items, Ford earned 31 cents a share, 3 cents more than analysts polled by Thomson Reuters I/B/E/S had expected.
 Analysts also attributed some of the outperformance to a lower-than-expected tax rate.

-In North America, Ford's pretax earnings were $1.7 billion, a decline of $200 million, as vehicle pricing fell for the first time in five years due to increased competition.
-However, the profit was higher than expectations of $1.5 billion by RBC Capital Markets and $1.43 billion by Barclays.
+In North America, Ford's pretax earnings were $1.7 billion (1.0 billion pounds), a decline of $200 million (120 million pounds), as vehicle pricing fell for the first time in five years due to increased competition.
+However, the profit was higher than expectations of $1.5 billion (905.2 million pounds) by RBC Capital Markets and $1.43 billion (863.00 million pounds) by Barclays.

 Citi analyst Itay Michaeli said the pricing declines for the industry tended to hit small and mid-size cars and small crossover vehicles.
 However, pricing remains strong for larger SUVs and pickup trucks for now, he added.